-2.3.6 Defining new "streams"
+2.3.8 Defining new "streams"

-We already know the datastructures prm\field or prm\tend.
+We already know the datastructures prm_field or prm_tend.
 We also know that they are of derived type and that their components can be written into output files.
 For this output mechanism, we need to provide further information to ICON.
-In fact, the array prm\field of type t\echam\phy\field has a "cousin" prm\field\list of type t\var\list that contains a lot of information for the data handling.
-Any variable of type t\var\list maybe called a stream.
-The information contained in prm\field\list can be filled in by calls to certain subprograms.
-Let us discuss the type t\var\list and its "child" t\var\list\intrinsic, first (see Listing 2.37).
-It is declared in SRC/shared/mo\linked\list.f90.
+In fact, the array prm_field of type t_echam_phy_field has a "cousin" prm_field_list of type t_var_list that contains a lot of information for the data handling.
+Any variable of type t_var_list maybe called a stream.
+The information contained in prm_field_list can be filled in by calls to certain subprograms.
+Let us discuss the type t_var_list and its "child" t_var_list_intrinsic, first (see Listing 2.54).
+It is declared in SRC/shared/mo_linked_list.f90.
 You will see that there is a recursive pointer structure hidden in this type

-Listing 2.37: Type t\var\list for "stream" information
+Listing 2.54: Type t_var_list for "stream" information

 '''

+TYPE t_var_list

+TYPE(t_var_list_intrinsic), POINTER :: p

+END type t_var_list

+TYPE t_var_list_intrinsic

+CHARACTER(len=128) :: name

+! stream name

 TYPE(t_list_element), POINTER :: first_list_element

 ! reference to first list element

+:: list_elements ! allocated elements

 INTEGER

-:: list_elements ! allocated elements
+! output stream

 LOGICAL

 :: loutput

-! output stream

-! restart stream

 LOGICAL

 :: lrestart

+! restart stream

 LOGICAL

+! initial stream

 :: linitial

-! initial stream
+CHARACTER(len=256) :: filename

 ! name of file

-CHARACTER(len=256) :: filename

-CHARACTER(len=8)

-:: post_suf
+CHARACTER(len=8) :: post_suf

 ! suffix of output

-file

-CHARACTER(len=8)

 ! suffix of restart file

+CHARACTER (len=8)

 :: rest_suf

-! suffix of initial file

 CHARACTER (len=8)

 :: init_suf

-. . .
+! suffix of initial file

 INTEGER

 :: patch_id

 INTEGER

 :: vlevel_type

 . . .

+LOGICAL

 ! flag: true, if

-LOGICAL

 :: lmiss

 ! variables should be initialized with missval

 END TYPE t_var_list_intrinsic

 '''

-The stream has a name being a component of the type t\var\list\intrinsic.
+The stream has a name being a component of the type t_var_list_intrinsic.
 In principle you can search for such a stream by its name, but all these searches include string comparisons that are very slow compared to floating point operations.
 This means, that we should avoid such searches except during the initialization phase of ICON.
-The type t\var\list\intrinsic contains a "linked list" in form of a recursive pointer structure, the first element of which is first\list\element.
+The type t_var_list_intrinsic contains a "linked list" in form of a recursive pointer structure, the first element of which is first_list_element.
 There is further general information that concerns all variables in the list.
-It is e.g. indicated the number of allocated list elements at a certain instant in the program (list\elements).
+It is e.g. indicated the number of allocated list elements at a certain instant in the program (list_elements).
 Note that this number can change at any time by just adding a new list element.
 There are also logical variables indicating whether this stream is written to output files, restart files or is a stream the variables of which have to be used for initialization.
-The patch\id indicates the model domain (so the refinement step) to which it belongs.
-The variable vlevel\type indicates whether it is variables on model levels or pressure levels.
+The patch_id indicates the model domain (so the refinement step) to which it belongs.
+The variable vlevel_type indicates whether it is variables on model levels or pressure levels.

-We will inspect the type t\list\element further.
-This type is also declared in SRC/shared/mo\linked\list.f90 (see Listing 2.38).
+We will inspect the type t_list_element further.
+This type is also declared in SRC/shared/mo_linked_list.f90 (see Listing 2.55).

-Listing 2.38: Types t\list\element and t\var\list\element for linked lists
+Listing 2.55: Types t_list_element and t_var_list_element for linked lists